- 1 Introduction

 If it’s simply a matter of the brain being an electrical net that processes information, consciousness can be likened to an electromagnetic field.

-It’s a self-organizing system that produces patterns of interactions between all the components and systems within the body, in order to produce cognitive states.
+It’s a self-organizing system that produces patterns of interactions between all the components and systems within the body, to produce cognitive states.

 If you consider that the brain performs this task by way of synapses, then we can consider this network as a set of neural synapses working together and producing intentionality (intellectual states).